Barry-Greaves/Open-Forecast/README.md

 - Open the terminal.
 - Change the current working directory to the location where you want the cloned directory.
 - Type 'git clone' and then paste the URL you have copied.
-- Press 'Enter' and your clone has been create.
+- Press 'Enter' and your clone has been created.

 <hr>